 There are a range of possible decisions that the sheriff judge can make once they hear a case.
 In addition, the person responding to the summons (initial court papers) has several options for what they can do - see below.

 What can I use small claims for?

-Small claims procedure is mostly used to sort out arguments over money.
-Here are some examples of housing problems that could be dealt with by small claims procedure:
+Some examples of housing problems that could be dealt with by small claims procedure:

 - Your title deeds say that you and your neighbour have a joint responsibility for the boundary between your houses but your neighbour refuses to pay towards the upkeep of your joint fence.

 - Your landlord has locked one of the rooms in your home and refuses to give you a key.
 Some of your personal belongings are in there and you want them back

 - You live in a block of flats and you are all responsible for repairs to windows in the stairwell.
 Your neighbours refuse to pay their share.
 You've had to pay the full amount to get the work done and you want your neighbours to contribute.

 How to start a small claims case (guidance notes) - from the Scottish Courts website.

 Responding if someone raises a small claims case against you